Petrak Family Chiropractic Center

 Standing Neck Stretch

-1. Stand up straight with your feet shoulder-width and a slight bend in the knees.
+1. Stand tall with your feet shoulder-width apart and a slight bend in your knees.

-2. Slowly tilt your head to the left, bringing your left ear as close as possible to your left shoulder while looking forward.
+2. Gently tilt your head to the left, bringing your left ear toward your shoulder.

 Head Turns

-2. Take a deep breath and slowly exhale.
-As you exhale, slowly turn your head to the left as if you're looking over your shoulder.
+2. Take a deep breath in.
+As you exhale, turn your head slowly to the left as if looking over your shoulder.

-4. Increase the stretch by lowering your right ear toward your shoulder.
+4. Tilt your right ear toward your shoulder to increase the stretch.

 Head Tilts

-1. Sit or stand up with your back straightened.
-Look straight ahead.
+1. Sit or stand with your spine straight and shoulders relaxed.

-2. Slowly lower your head, bringing your chin to your chest.
-Hold for 15-30 seconds.
+2. Lower your chin toward your chest.
+Hold for 15–30 seconds.

 Shoulder Rolls

-3. Move your shoulders forward in a circular motion as your hands remain at your sides.
-Do this 5-10 times.
+3. Roll them forward in a circular motion 5–10 times.

 Chin Tucks